 Does eBay Global Shipping Program handle return processes?

-Unfortunately, the eBay GSP doesn’t handle any of the returns processes. eBay sellers must deal with such issues themselves.
+Unfortunately, eBay GSP doesn’t handle any of the returns processes. eBay sellers must deal with such issues themselves.

-What is the eBay GSP cost for sellers?
+What is the cost for sellers?

 Joining the program is free for sellers.
 However, some other eBay seller fees might apply.
 Buyers are charged all the costs associated with shipping the item.